CharlesChiaYH/cartclone/README.md

 1) MongoDB has to be installed (at terminal: npm install mongodb --save)
 2) Run "sudo service mongod start" at project file in terminal first to create DB from product-seeder.js.
 3) Run "npm start" at project file in terminal to begin listening.
+4) FOr any changes in product-seeder.js, run "node product-seeder.js" at terminal